quasarstream/python-ffmpeg-video-streaming/README.md

 dash.output('/var/media/dash.mpd')
 ```
 See **[DASH section](https://video.aminyazdanpanah.com/python/start?r=dash#dash)** in the documentation, for more examples.
 ### HLS
 **[HTTP Live Streaming (also known as HLS)](https://developer.apple.com/streaming/)** is an HTTP-based adaptive bitrate streaming communications protocol implemented by Apple Inc. as part of its QuickTime, Safari, OS X, and iOS software.
-Client implementations are also available in Microsoft Edge, Firefox and some versions of Google Chrome.
+Client implementations are also available in Microsoft Edge, Firefox, and some versions of Google Chrome.
 Support is widespread in streaming media servers.
 [Learn more](https://en.wikipedia.org/wiki/HTTP_Live_Streaming)

 Create HLS files:
 ```python